-5.7 Community participation
+5.7 Community and Government Participation

-A supportive community is required to achieve the goal of reversing the decline in biodiversity.
+A supportive community is required to achieve the objective of reversing the decline in biodiversity.
 Hence, community education and building awareness is an integral part of protecting native vegetation, habitat and threatened species.
 An integrated approach to regional community education between all partners will build understanding and knowledge of biodiversity in ways that enables landholders and broader community to be active participants in conservation activities.